LCTT/TranslateProject/sources/tech/20150324 How to Host Open Source Code Repository in github.md

-Translating by ZTinoZ
-How to Host Open Source Code Repository in github
+怎样在Github上做开源代码库的主人
 ================================================================================
-Hi all, today we will be learning how to host Source Code of Open Source Software in the repository hosted by github.com .
-GitHub is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
+大家好，今天我们要学习一下怎样在github.com上的开源软件库中源代码的主人。GitHub is a web-based Git repository hosting service, which offers all of the distributed revision control and source code management (SCM) functionality of Git as well as adding its own features.
 It provides a workplace to host powerful collaboration, code review, and code management for open source and private projects.
 Unlike Git, which is strictly a command-line tool, GitHub provides a web-based graphical interface and desktop as well as mobile integration.
 GitHub offers both paid plans for private repositories and free accounts, which are usually used to host open-source software projects.

 ![github universe logo](http://blog.linoxide.com/wp-content/uploads/2015/03/github-universe.jpg)

 It is fast and more flexible web based hosting service which is easy to use and to manage distributed revision control.
 Anyone can host their software's source code in github's repository for the use, contribution, sharing, issue tracking and many more by millions of people across the globe.
 Here are some easy and quick steps to easily host software's source code.

-### 1. Creating a new Github Account ###
+### 1. 创建一个新的Github账号 ###

 First of all, open your favorite browser and go to Github's homepage url ie [github][1].
 Then, the homepage will be opened as shown below.